olivierfriard/boris_docs/index.rst

 Click **Observations** > **Export events** > **for analysis with JWatcher** to export the coded events.

 BORIS will ask for selecting a directory.
-After this, for each combination of selected observation and selected subject 3 files will be created with the following extensions: .dat, .faf, .fmt.
+After this, for each combination of selected observation and selected subject the following files will be created:

+* the Focal Data File (.dat)

+* the Focal Analysis Master File (.faf)

+* the Focal Master File (.fmf)